-You Don’t Need to Eat a Bulking Diet Forever
+You Won’t Need to Eat a Bulking Diet Forever

 To gain around a pound per week, you need to eat about 500 extra calories every day.
 As you get further into your bulk, you may find that your metabolism starts chasing you.
 You keep eating that same 500-calorie surplus, but slowly you start gaining less and less weight.
-Soon, you aren’t gaining weight anymore and you’re eating 500 more calories than you want to be.
+Soon, you aren’t gaining weight anymore.
+You need to raise your calorie intake even higher.
+Oh no!

-This is a fat person’s heaven, but we are not fat people.
+This is fat-people heaven, but we’re not fat people.

 Your metabolism hasn’t adapted to your new muscle mass, it’s adapted to your overeating.

-The good news is that this metabolism change will only last so long as you’re overeating.
-You can cut those 500 calories out of your diet and, not counting the transient changes we mentioned in the last section, you will not lose any muscle.
-Worst case, you might look a little flat because you aren’t holding onto quite as much glycogen.
+The good news is that this metabolism change will only last so long as we’re overeating.
+You can cut those 500 calories out of your diet and you will not lose any muscle.
+Worst case, you might look a little flat because you aren’t holding onto quite as much muscle glycogen.

-Our new intake just needs to accommodate the calorie needs of our new muscle, and muscle only burns 6 calories per pound.
-So that’s more like 2,250 + 162 calories.
+Fortunately, our new calorie intake just needs to accommodate the calorie needs of our new muscle mass, and muscle only burns six calories per pound.
+So our new calorie requirements are more like 2,250 + 162.
 Not a big difference, and your stomach and digestive system will have adapted to this new intake anyway.
 You can go back to eating according to your appetite.
 No problem.
 This is your new body-weight set point.

-It’s worth noting that carrying around more muscle, and especially lifting heavy weights with that new muscle, will add extra calorie needs into the mix, but not a lot.
-This is more of a concern for long distance runners and cyclists, as any extra weight they’re carrying around can add up over long distances.
-Not an issue for regular guys, even if they have an active job.
+(Now, it’s worth noting that carrying around more muscle, and especially lifting heavy weights with that new muscle, will add extra calorie needs into the mix, but not a lot.
+This is more of a concern for long-distance runners and cyclists, as any extra weight they’re carrying around can add up over long distances.
+Not an issue for regular guys, even if they have an active job.)

-If you’ve successfully finished you’re bulk, or even if you’re partway through a bulk and overwhelmed with how high your calorie needs have climbed, you can always bring your calories back to maintenance.
+If you’ve successfully finished you’re bulk, or even if you’re partway through bulking and overwhelmed with how high your calorie needs have climbed, you can always bring your calories back to maintenance.

 How?
 You can immediately cut 500 calories off of your bulking diet, then cut out an extra 200–300 daily calories every week.
 Keep your protein intake fairly high while doing this—at least 1 gram per pound bodyweight.
 Also, keep up your lifting routine.
 It’s important that you’re maintaining your strength and muscle mass while adjusting your calorie intake down.
 This ensures that if you’re losing weight, it’s just fat, gut contents, and/or transient fluids.
 When you’re eating in line with your appetite again, you can take a break at that calorie intake for as long as you need to.
 Then, when you’re ready to bulk again, add in 500 calories, adjusting each week accordingly.